Charminar Express: Coach composition

 Moreover, Charminar Express is one of the few trains of the country having CBC (Centre Buffer Coupling) rakes with GPS system.
 Also the first train to become a CBC.
 And first 24 coacher of SCR.
 From 5 November 2019, Charminar Express is being operated with LHB coach and coaches were reduced to 22.

 Relevance

 This train is named after Charminar, an historical monument in Hyderabad built to mark the victory against the plague epidemic that haunted Hyderabad in the 15th century.
 "Charminar" refers to the four minarets of the monument on the top.

 Traction

-It is hauled by a Lallaguda-based WAP-7 locomotive.
+It is hauled by a Lallaguda Loco Shed/ Vijayawada Loco Shed based WAP-7 electric locomotive on its entire journey.